RevolutionAnalytics/RRO/README.md

 To build Revolution R Open with the Intel Math Kernel Libraries, you will need the [Intel MKL developer kit.](https://software.intel.com/en-us/intel-mkl).
 If you have the MKL developer kit, refer to `build.sh` file for the appropriate platform to configure the build to use the MKL libraries.
 If you do not have the Intel MKL developer kit, Revolution R Open will build with the standard R BLAS/LAPACK libraries.

+We have successfully tested RRO with Intel MKL on Windows and Linux platforms.
+We do not recommend building with MKL on Mac, where the default build uses the Mac Accelerate Performance and has comparable performance to MKL builds.